layilin/SP23-33852/_annotations/book4.md

 [plant]126.31 myrtle.
 Myrtle (*Myrtus communis*) is an aromatic shrub native to the Mediterranean region and associated with Venus, the goddess of love.

 127.35 jetty.
 Jet black.
 Seventeenth- and eighteenth-century British writers often used the term "jetty" or "jet" when describing what they saw as the idealized beauty of exceptional Africans.
 See, for example, Aphra Behn's *Oroonoko, or the Royal Slave*, where the narrator describes Oroonoko: "his face was not of that brown, rusty black which most of that nation are, but a perfect ebony or polished jet."

+127.38-39 In mind, and aptitude for useful toil,/The negroes differ: muse that difference sing.
+Grainger is taking on the perspective of a slave trader.

 [place]127.44 Congo's wide-extended plains.
 Kingdom in southwest Africa north of Angola and near the modern Republic of the Congo and the Democratic Republic of the Congo (DRC). <!--Note to Julie: as part of the note on African peoples, we should try to distinguish between nation, kindgom, people, ethnic group, etc. I am not 100% sure of how to do this, but happy to talk about it -->